 In the fall of 1938, Brown enrolled in the School of Engineering and Architecture at the University of Kansas in Lawrence, a traditional educational institution that opened in 1866.
 Since the early 1930s, the architecture school had embraced a modernist agenda that advocated a unity of art and technology, with studies linking industrial production and professional practice.
-The program placed a strong emphasis on building processes and techniques, concerns that would be reflected in Georgia Louise’s later practice.33See Anthony Alofsin, “American Modernism’s Challenge to the Beaux-Arts,” in Architecture School, Joan Ockman ed.
-(Cambridge, Mass.: Massachusetts Institute of Technology Press, 2012), 95–102.
-Translation of the University of Kansas program for Bachelor of Sciences in Architecture.
+The program placed a strong emphasis on building processes and techniques, concerns that would be reflected in Georgia Louise’s later practice.33See Anthony Alofsin, “American Modernism’s Challenge to the Beaux-Arts,” in Architecture School: Three Centuries of Educating Architects in North America, ed.
+Joan Ockman (Cambridge, Mass.: Massachusetts Institute of Technology Press, 2012), 95–102.
+See also the catalog of the University of Kansas program for Bachelor of Sciences in Architecture, 1938–39.
 In 1940, she interrupted her studies and, in 1941, married James A. Brown, a roommate of one of her brothers in Chicago and an electrical contractor.
 By the summer of 1942, Georgia Louise was taking evening classes at the architecture department of the Illinois Institute of Technology (IIT) in Chicago, which had been reorganized by architect and former Bauhaus director Mies van der Rohe (1886–1969); as director since 1938, he focused the curriculum on modern technologies of construction and standardized components.
 In Chicago, she attended classes taught by van der Rohe and later described her contacts with the German architect as some of the most interesting times of her life.
 By the fall of 1942, she was back in Kansas, where she completed the architectural program in the winter of 1943.
 In June 1944, she received a bachelor of science in architecture degree from the University of Kansas.
-Although the number of women in the architecture schools had increased during World War II, her university years were not without reminders of racism and sexism; later, she recalled being asked several times by one professor if she didn’t think she should be in home economics instead of architecture.44See Joan Ockman and Avigail Sachs, “Modernism Takes Command,” in Architecture School: Three Centuries of Educating Architects in North America, ed.
-Joan Ockman (Cambridge, Mass.: MIT Press, 2012), 123.
+Although the number of women in the architecture schools had increased during World War II, her university years were not without reminders of racism and sexism; later, she recalled being asked several times by one professor if she didn’t think she should be in home economics instead of architecture.44See Joan Ockman and Avigail Sachs, “Modernism Takes Command,” in Architecture School, 123.

 By 1945, Georgia Louise was again in Chicago, now working at the recently opened office of black architect and structural engineer Kenneth Roderick O’Neal (1908–1989), who had returned from Europe after serving in an engineering unit during the war.
 She and O’Neal had much in common.
 Besides being a graphic designer, O’Neal had studied structural engineering at Iowa University, as well as architecture at IIT (then the Armour Institute) with Mies van der Rohe, and became a mentor and first employer to many black aspiring architects.
-It was probably at O’Neal’s that Brown, who at that time had endorsed the civil rights movement, became acquainted with a number of other young black professionals who, like her, were struggling for a place in a racist society, such as architects Beverly Lorraine Greene and John Moutoussamy.
-She worked with O’Neal until 1949, when she was licensed as an architect in Illinois.
-That same year, she moved to the office of Mies’s favorite structural engineer, Frank J. Kornacker Associates, Inc., where between 1949 and 1953 Brown was the only professional female.55See Franz Schulze, Mies van der Rohe: A Critical Biography (Chicago: University of Chicago Press, 1989), 266, 285.
-It was probably the office’s specialization in structural design, in addition to her own interest in construction, that led her to register at the Institute of Design at IIT, this time for the course Techniques of Civil Engineering, which lasted until 1953.66Between 1950 and 1953, Brown excelled in ten disciplines: Calculus I, Calculus II, Statics, Mechanics of Materials, Theory of Reinforced Concrete, Soil Mechanics, Stresses in Framed Structures, Differential Equations, Concrete and Foundation Design, and Continuous Structures.
+It was probably at O’Neal’s that Brown, who at that time had endorsed the civil rights movement, became acquainted with a number of other young black professionals (including Beverly Lorraine Greene and John Moutoussamy) who, like her, were struggling for a place in a racist society.
+She worked with O’Neal until 1949, when she became licensed as an architect in Illinois.
+That same year, she moved to the office of Mies’s favorite structural engineer, Frank J. Kornacker Associates, Inc., where between 1949 and 1953 Brown was the only professional woman.55See Franz Schulze, Mies van der Rohe: A Critical Biography (Chicago: University of Chicago Press, 1989), 266, 285.
+It was probably the office’s specialization in structural design, in addition to her own interest in construction, that led her to register in 1950 at the Institute of Design at IIT, this time for the program Techniques of Civil Engineering.66Between 1950 and 1953, Brown excelled in ten subjects: Calculus I, Calculus II, Statics, Mechanics of Materials, Theory of Reinforced Concrete, Soil Mechanics, Stresses in Framed Structures, Differential Equations, Concrete and Foundation Design, and Continuous Structures.

 While at Kornacker Associates, she designed residences and additions to factories, and an office and auditorium building, while developing structural calculations for reinforced steel and concrete buildings, which included Mies’s now emblematic Promontory and 860 Lake Shore Drive apartment buildings.77In her CV, Brown stated that she was responsible for structural calculations for other projects designed by Mies van der Rohe’s eventual associates, such as the Lunt Lake Apartments by Holsman, Holsman, Elekamp and Taylor Architects; the East Dentistry, Medicine Pharmacy Building at the University of Illinois, the urban renewal plans for Babbit, Michigan, and the Fayette County Hospital in Vandalia, Illinois, by Pace Associates, Architects; as well as other projects such as the Prairie Court Apartments by Keck and Keck, Architects, and the Glencoe Supermarket by Sidney Morris and Associates.

 Those were very active years for Georgia Louise.
-Since 1945, she had also moonlighted with Woodrow B. Dolphin Wayne,88At that time Woodrow B. Dolphin, who received his bachelor degree in engineering at Wayne State University, Detroit, in 1937, was working for the Federal Public Works Agency, moving in 1946 to the Clarck Hickey Company as chief engineer in charge of supervising construction projects. an African American engineer in the engineering and architectural firm of General Engineers and Designers Co., designing local houses, churches, and office buildings.
+Since 1945, she had also been moonlighting with Woodrow B. Dolphin,88At that time, Woodrow B. Dolphin, who received his bachelor degree in engineering at Wayne State University, Detroit, in 1937, was working for the Federal Public Works Agency; in 1946, he moved to the Clarck Hickey Company as chief engineer in charge of supervising construction projects. an African American engineer in the engineering and architectural firm of General Engineers and Designers Co., designing local houses, churches, and office buildings.
 During this time, she became one of the first black members of the Chicago chapter of Alpha Alpha Gamma, the professional association that in 1948 would be renamed the Association of Women in Architecture.

 Unable to reconcile her career and marriage, she divorced in 1952 and sent her two children, James and Georgia Louise, to live with her parents in Topeka.
 This period of her life was also a time of reflection about her future.
 Louise Brown was acutely aware that opportunities for advancement were limited by her race and gender.